fenton1000/mf-portfolio-five-big-boring-shop/README.md

 * Photo of eggs by Pixabay sourced from Pexels at: https://www.pexels.com/photo/brown-eggs-on-brown-wooden-bowl-on-beige-knit-textile-162712/

+* Photo of milk by Pixabay sourced from Pexels at: https://www.pexels.com/photo/close-up-of-milk-against-blue-background-248412/

+* Photo of carrots by mali maeder sourced from Pexels at: https://www.pexels.com/photo/orange-carrots-on-table-143133/

+* Photo of steak by mali maeder sourced from Pexels at: https://www.pexels.com/photo/red-meat-with-chili-pepper-and-green-spies-65175/

 * Photo of sugar by Suzy Hazelwood sourced from Pexels at: https://www.pexels.com/photo/close-up-photo-of-sugar-cubes-in-glass-jar-2523650/

+* Photo of Ice-cream by Alisha Mishra sourced from Pexels at: https://www.pexels.com/photo/scooped-chocolate-ice-cream-in-black-container-1346341/

+* Photo of spaghetti by Pixabay sourced from Pexels at: https://www.pexels.com/photo/blur-carbohydrates-close-up-cooking-262905/

+* Photo of coffee by Igor Haritanovich sourced from Pexels at: https://www.pexels.com/photo/coffee-beans-1695052/

 * Photo of a water bottle by Steve Johnson sourced from Pexels at: https://www.pexels.com/photo/clear-disposable-bottle-on-black-surface-1000084/

+* Photo of sparkling water by Srattha Nualsate sourced from Pexels at: https://www.pexels.com/photo/a-close-up-shot-of-a-glass-of-sparkling-water-12987479/

+* Photo of cola by Ron Lach sourced from Pexels at: https://www.pexels.com/photo/close-up-shot-of-a-soft-drink-with-ice-cubes-8879611/

+* Photo of orange juice by Arina Krasnikova sourced from Pexels at: https://www.pexels.com/photo/yellow-juice-in-clear-drinking-glass-on-white-surface-7377099/

 * Photo of a toothbrush by Karolina Grabowska sourced from Pexels at: https://www.pexels.com/photo/photo-of-toothpaste-on-toothbrush-4202927/

+* Photo of soap by Tabitha Mort sourced from Pexels at: https://www.pexels.com/photo/brown-sliced-soaps-773252/

+* Photo of toothpaste by Karolina Grabowska sourced from Pexels at: https://www.pexels.com/photo/white-toothpaste-tube-and-bamboo-toothbrush-on-wooden-surface-4465126/

+* Photo of a razor by Robert Golebiewski sourced from Pexels at: https://www.pexels.com/photo/close-up-photo-of-a-blue-and-gray-razor-on-a-white-surface-4429185/

 * Photo of toilet paper by Vlada Karpovich sourced from Pexels at: https://www.pexels.com/photo/stack-of-toilet-paper-rolls-in-a-basket-3958185/

+* Photo of a mop by Liliana Drew sourced from Pexels at: https://www.pexels.com/photo/a-person-cleaning-the-floor-9462167/

+* Photo of a dust pan and brush by cottonbro studio sourced from Pexels at: https://www.pexels.com/photo/brown-wooden-brush-on-brown-wooden-table-4108711/

+* Photo of bath towels by Dom J sourced from Pexels at: https://www.pexels.com/photo/white-and-maroon-rugs-45980/

 * Image size and format adjusting by Reduce Images: https://www.reduceimages.com/